fnr1r/kadishutu/docs/GameSave.md

 Data for 0x4fc (the real difficulty???):

-- Godborn save from Bai Gaming: 82????
+- Clear save from Bai Gaming: 82????
 - Hard: 03
 - Normal: 02
 - Casual: 01
 - Safety: 00

-- (assuming 04 would be godborn)
+Godborn IS NOT a difficulty setting, so it's (most likely) stored somewhere else.

 ## Name info